The Ulysses Problem: Canto XXVI and What Gets Lost Between Italian and English

 — Inferno XXVI, 141-142

 The translation: “Until the sea closed over us again…. as Another willed.”
 Ulysses does not name God.
 He says only “Another”—someone else, some external will, made this happen.
-The deliberate evasion is profound.

-If Ulysses knew God willed his death, would he be in Hell?
-Perhaps he would be saved.
+If Ulysses knew God willed his death, perhaps he would be saved.
 His damnation may depend partly on his refusal to understand his own fate—his inability or unwillingness to name the power that crushed him.
 Translators who insert “God” erase this ambiguity.
+Yet readers unfamiliar with medieval theology might miss the religious implication entirely without that clarification.
+Translation always sacrifices something.
+The question is what, and whether the sacrifice is worth it.

 The Interpretive Crux: Admiration or Condemnation?

 A translator’s choices shape which reading dominates.
-Make the speech sound heroic—use elevated diction, classical allusions, words that echo epic poetry—and you nudge readers toward seeing Ulysses as tragic.
-A great soul crushed by fate or divine law.
-Someone to mourn.
+Make the speech sound heroic—use elevated diction, classical allusions, words that echo epic poetry—and you nudge readers toward seeing Ulysses as tragic, a great soul crushed by fate or divine law.
+Make it sound manipulative—emphasize the flattery, the seduction, the rhetoric—and you emphasize Ulysses’ guilt as poison disguised as honey.

 Primo Levi and the Flame That Survives

-This is translation in its deepest sense.
-Not converting one language to another, but carrying meaning across the abyss.
+This is translation in its deepest sense — not converting one language to another, but carrying meaning across the abyss.
 Levi’s memory translated Dante into survival.
 The canto about fraudulent speech became an act of truth-telling.
 The flame containing Ulysses became a flame that could warm the freezing.

-What you read of Dante depends partly on what you read.
-And that depends on who translated him, and how they chose to render the impossible choices embedded in every line.
+What you read of Dante depends partly on what you read, and that depends on who translated him and how they chose to render the impossible choices embedded in every line.

 Why This Canto Matters Now

 Which translation you read matters because it shapes how you hear that warning.
-Does Ulysses sound like a cautionary tale?
-Or a romantic tragedy?
+Does Ulysses sound like a cautionary tale or a romantic tragedy?
 Your answer determines what you learn from him.